gchq/sleeper/docs/adr/transaction-log-state-store.md

 ### Modelling state

 The simplest approach is to hold a model in memory for the whole state of a Sleeper table.
-This needs to support applying any update as an individual change in memory.
-We then store that model as a snapshot of the state at a given point in time.
+We can use this one, local model for any updates or queries, and bring it up to date based on a sequence of transactions.

 Whenever a change occurs, we apply that to the model in memory.
-If we store all the changes in DynamoDB as an ordered transaction log, anywhere else that holds the model can bring itself up to date by reading just the latest transactions from the log.
+Anywhere that holds the model can bring itself up to date by reading only the transactions it hasn't seen yet, starting from the latest transaction that's already been applied locally.
 With DynamoDB, consistent reads can enforce that you're really up-to-date.

-There's no need to read or write the whole state at once as with the S3 state store, because the model is derived from the transaction log.
-However, after some delay a separate process can write a snapshot of the whole state to S3.
+We can also skip to a certain point in the transaction log.
+We have a separate process whose job is to write regular snapshots of the model.
+Every few minutes, we can tag a snapshot against the latest transaction, and write a copy of the whole model to S3.
 This allows any process to quickly load the whole model without needing to read the whole transaction log.
 Only transactions that happened after the snapshot need to be read.

 ### Distributed updates and ordering